Database Components «Prev Next»

 Objective Log into a database with SQL*Plus.

-Logging into Oracle Database
+Log into Oracle Database with SQL*Plus.

 The easiest way to start looking at data in your Oracle database is to use the built-in tool called SQL*Plus.
+SQL*Plus gives you a convenient interface with a database in which you can:

 1. Create database objects such as tables, indexes, and constraints